+In chemistry, soaps are defined as salts of fatty acids.
+They are obtained from oils and fats that are made of fatty acids and triglycerides.
 The reaction of these components with an aqueous solution of NaOH or KOH is called saponification and produces soap and glycerol (also called glycerine).

 The chemical structure of the soap presents two distinct parts an apolar tail and a polar head.
 This dual nature makes the soap stable not only in the aqueous solution but also in the drops of fat.
 The apolar tail will attack the dirty surface on our skin while the polar head will bring them to the aqueous solution, removing at the end the dirty from our skin.
-This concept was already explained in a my previous post (–>take a look here) where I wrote about the emulsifiers.
+This concept was already explained in my previous post (–>take a look here) where I wrote about the emulsifiers.

 Learn everything about soap making with my comprehensive course!
 Everything from ingredients, to lye discount, superfat, and much more!